VillardX/stat_soft_algorithm/README.md

-# stat_soft_algorithm
-An Introduction to Statistical Computation
+# Curriculum - An Introduction to Statistical Computation